-The ongoing COVID-19 pandemic has created a number of challenges for the American public, including a handful of coronavirus-related scams and frauds.
+The ongoing COVID-19 pandemic has created a number of challenges for the American public, including a handful of scams and fraud related to the coronavirus.

 As federal, state, and municipal governments continuously adjust to novel coronavirus, employing tax relief and direct payments as a means of easing the pandemic’s financial hardship, identity thieves and scammers have emerged in an attempt to take advantage of the past few months’ uncertainty.